bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 70°
-- Humid and Overcast
+- Mostly Cloudy
-- 95% humidity
+- 94% humidity
 - 8 mph wind
-- 88% cloud cover
+- 87% cloud cover
 - 67 AQI 🟨
 - 0.23 inches of rain in the past 24 hours
 - 0.5 inches of rain expected in the next 48 hours